 The Charity follows the deferral method of accounting for contributions.
 Externally restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
-Externally restricted contributions received in the year for expenses to be incurred in subsequent years are recorded as deferred contributions.
+Externally restricted contributions received in the year for expenses to be incurred in subsequent years, such as from government funding, are recorded as deferred contributions.
 Unrestricted contributions, including donations and amounts received from fundraising, are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.